Dirt! The Movie

 Dirt!
 The Movie is a 2009 American documentary film directed by filmmakers Gene Rosow and Bill Benenson and narrated by Jamie Lee Curtis.
-It was inspired by the book Dirt: The Ecstatic Skin of the Earth by William Bryant Logan.
-The documentary starred environmentalists like Wangari Maathai, Vandana Shiva, Gary Vaynerchuk, Paul Stamets and Bill Logan.
+It was inspired by William Bryant Logan's book Dirt: The Ecstatic Skin of the Earth.
+The documentary starred environmentalists like Wangari Maathai, Vandana Shiva, Gary Vaynerchuk, Paul Stamets, and Bill Logan.
 The film explores the relationship between humans and soil, including its necessity for human life and impacts by society.